AlgoBitConsulting/scatteringWaveletsNetwork/README.md

 # Introduction

 This project uses scattering wavelet networks for image processing and classification which is so far typically done with convolutional neuronal networks (CNNs).
-The theory is due to S. Mallat, I. Daubechies and many others which set the basic theory for wavelets.
+The theory is due to S. Mallat, I. Daubechies, J. Bruna and many others which set the basic theory for wavelets.
 Later on Mallat started to investigate on  the very popular deep convolutional neuronal networks in order to bring light in the black box.

 A good introduction to this topic is the paper